KCHU

 the station covers an area the size of the state of Ohio, but with a population just over 10,000.

 Overview

 KCHU airs a range of public radio programming from the National Public Radio and Public Radio International networks, including Morning Edition, All Things Considered, The World, Democracy Now, Fresh Air, American Routes, Beale Street, and World Cafe.
 It also broadcasts local and state news and public affairs programs, as well as music programs hosted by community volunteers.

+KCHU broadcast at 770 AM for nearly 40 years.
+In 2025, after experiencing ground erosion that threatened its main tower, the station moved to 91.3 FM with the installation of a new tower and transmitter.
 KCHU is repeated on KXKM 89.7 FM in McCarthy and KXGA 90.5 FM in Glennallen.
 It is also relayed by four low-power translators to widen its broadcasting area.

 Original KCHU, 1975-77

 The KCHU callsign was assigned earlier to a community radio station licensed to Dallas, Texas in the mid-late 1970s.
 The station was started by Dennis Gross and Lorenzo Milam, who had previously worked together at a pioneer community station, KDNA, in St. Louis.
 KCHU signed on at 90.9 FM on September 1, 1975, broadcasting an eclectic mix of music and public affairs programs.
 Beleaguered by debt and political infighting, the station signed off exactly two years later.